zeroc-ice/ice/js/BuildInstructions.md

 ## Installing a Source Build

-After a successful build, you can generate an npm package by running the following command:
+After a successful build, you can generate a npm package by running the following command:

     > npm pack